Ixrec/NineSolsArchipelagoRandomizer/README.md

 "Reaching Eigong requires only Sol Seal items.
 There's no need to visit Tianhuo Research Institute."

-"Chiyou moves into Four Seasons Pavilion after you raise the factory bridge and talk to him.<br>Kuafu moves in after you use his vital sanctum, just like vanilla."

 "This randomizer depends on the TeleportFromAnywhere mod because an important item may end up randomly placed in a \"dead end\" you can only escape by teleporting."

 "Shennong will become sick only after you acquire your first poison item."